MicrosoftDocs/windows-ai-docs/docs/windows-ml/custom-operators/IMLOperatorShapeInferenceContext_GetInputEdgeDescription.md

 ---
 title: IMLOperatorShapeInferenceContext.GetInputEdgeDescription method
-description: Gets the description of the specified input edge of the operator. ms.date: 4/1/2019 ms.topic: article
+description: Learn about the IMLOperatorShapeInferenceContext.GetInputEdgeDescription method.
+This method gets the description of the specified input edge of the operator. ms.date: 4/1/2019 ms.topic: article
 keywords: windows 10, windows machine learning, WinML, custom operators, GetInputEdgeDescription